-David F. Potter is Special Projects Manager at Sojourners.
+David F. Potter is the Senior Mobilizing Manager at Sojourners.
 In this role he helps equip faith leaders through mobilizing and programming efforts.

 Advocating for systemic change is a long-held commitment for David.
 Prior to Sojourners, David developed and led justice programming with communities on the margins across the U.S. and worked as a Restorative Justice Practitioner in Chicago, IL.
 He is passionate about contemplative activism, community building, and social healing.